 Valerie and her band have appeared on several television shows, including Ronnie Reno's television numerous times, including performances on Reno's Old Time Country Music on RFD, Bluegrass Underground, and Song of the Mountains, both on PBS.

-Valerie released a project, "Small Town Heroes," with her band located in the Virginia, Maryland, and DC area.
+Valerie released a project, "Small Town Heroes," with her band in Virginia, Maryland, and DC.
 Tom Mindte at Patuxent Studios and Valerie co-produced and engineered the project.
 Valerie recently released "From a Distance," featuring Claire Lynch and Irene Kelley performing harmonies.
 The song remains on the Grassicana Bluegrass Today charts for over 1 year (2020-2021).
 The single was at #1 for several weeks and remains in the top 20!

 Valerie Smith has recently co-produced an album with Tim Carter called "Renaissance," Music representing empowerment and rebirth.
 During COVID, Valerie spent her time in the studio and several writing sessions as well.
 The first single will be "I Found" and is set to release in June of 2021.

-Valerie put her musical pen to her great grandmother's journal when being inspired by her story of bravery and the history of children in the midwest during the post-civil war (born 1885).
+Valerie put her musical pen in her great-grandmother's journal when inspired by her story of bravery and the history of children in the midwest during the post-civil war (born 1885).
 Donna Ulisse produced the multi-media production.
 Scott Vestal and Tim Carter engineered, and Cody Kilby arranged the original songs penned by Valerie Smith (collaboration with Donna Ulisse and Daniel Crabtree).
 It is set to go to the stage or film as a musical.
 More details to come on release dates!